jido/Quantity/README.md

 u
   = units

-With that scheme, there are three decimal digits avalable to express the speed of light.
+With that scheme, there are three decimal digits available to express the speed of light.
 The speed of light rounded up to three digits is 3×10⁸:

 ~~~
 0101000100101100